Posted on May 24, 2021 by Debra Burdick

 I’m certain that setting my intention to get well helped me attract all the things I needed in order to get well.
 And I got well!

-The first step in restoring you well-being is to decide what that looks like for you and then to set your intention to create that reality.
+The first step in restoring your well-being is to decide what that looks like for you and then to set your intention to create that reality.
 What is your intention?
 Your intention can encompass all areas of your life.
-For this exercise focus on those things that relate to and contribute to your physical, emotional and/or spiritual well-being
+For this exercise focus on those things that relate to and contribute to your physical, emotional and/or spiritual well-being.

 Think about what you intend to create.
 Make a list of things you want that represent well-being to you such as improved health, comfort, well-being, remission, comfort instead of pain, energy instead of fatigue, family, love, safety, security, hope, contentment…